shabin5785/react-notes/Notes_3.md

 - Static Methods Must Be Copied Over.
 When you apply a HOC to a component, though, the original component is wrapped with a container component.
 That means the new component does not have any of the static methods of the original component

 - There are similarities between HOCs and a pattern called container components.
 Container components are part of a strategy of separating responsibility between high-level and low-level concerns.
 Containers manage things like subscriptions and state, and pass props to components that handle things like rendering UI.
 HOCs use containers as part of their implementation.
 You can think of HOCs as parameterized container component definitions.
+To avoid manual work, You can use hoist-non-react-statics to automatically copy all non-React static methods.
+Another possible solution is to export the static method separately from the component itself